 - Grapes are picked by hand

-Teran grape from Istria
+Teran grape out Istria

-In Croatia, the Teran especially thrives in Istria, where it is the main red grape.
+In Croatia the Teran especially in Istria, where it is the main red grape.
 It grows on both Terre Rosse (red ferrous soil) and Terre Bianche (white calcareous soil).
 Croatians usually make full and robust wines from this grape with shades ranging from ruby red to purple.
 The unique characteristics of these wines are noticeable acidity and a slight astringency that gives an interesting sensation in the mouth.

 The aroma is typically spicy, with notes such as pepper and cloves.
 Due to its high content of polyphenols (mainly tannins and anthocyanins) it is also said to be good for health, if drunk in moderation.

-Properties of Croatian Teran Wine
+Properties of Croatian Teran wine

 It is usually reminiscent of ripe blackberries with an abundance of vegetal undertones, such as ferns and sometimes bell peppers, and also a smell of fresh flesh, when still young.
 In recent decades it has slowly lagged behind the more elaborate French varieties, such as Cabernet Franc, Cabernet Sauvignon en Merlot.
 In comparison: the quality used to be less.